Skip to main content

 What does the word “refugee” mean?

-What is the difference between the words “refugee”, “migrant” and “asylum seeker”?
+What is the difference between the words “refugee”, “migrant” and “refugee claimant”?

 The 1951 Geneva Convention Relating to the Status of Refugees (ratified by Canada) provides a legal definition for the word “refugee”.
 According to this definition, a refugee is someone who meets the following conditions: